javiercuevas24/Virtual-Machine-Project/README.md

 <h1>Virtual Machine (VM) </h1>

 <h2>Description</h2>
-Project consists of installing and setting up the Oracle VirtualBox virtual machine, and to make it run Kali Linux.
+This project consists of installing and setting up the Oracle VirtualBox virtual machine to make it run Kali Linux on my windows 11 PC.
 <br />